When MAML Can Adapt Fast and How to Assist When It Cannot: How to Be (More) Meta-Learnable

+where $f(\cdot)$ is a nonlinear function parameterized by a set of parameters $\phi$ that is \emph{independent} of the model's parameters $\theta$.
+This approach generalizes MC (eq.~(\ref{eMC})), as it is more adaptive since the gradient $\nabla\loss\paren{\theta}$ is used as the inputs.

-For models with a large number of parameters, the transformation $U$ could contain a lot of parameters and incur high computational cost.
-We introduce a simple but useful technique to parameterize $U$.
+For models with a large number of parameters, the transformation $U$ (ie, $\sA$, $M$, and $f(\cdot)$) could contain a lot of parameters and incur high computational cost.
+For details, please refer to the cited references, and the \supp on the details of \textsc{meta-kfo}.
+Essentially, $f(\cdot)$ is parameterized with a neural network where the gradients $\nabla\loss\paren{\theta}$ are manipluated with Kronecker products.